owulveryck/blog/content/post/choreography.md

 # Dancing, Choreography, Jazz ?

-A solution to the orchestration SPOF and of a a workaound for dealing with the uncertainty of the infrastructure may be to implement a choreography.
+A solution to the orchestration SPOF and  a workaround for dealing with the uncertainty of the infrastructure may be to implement a choreography.
 Or to replace the symphony with a piece of jazz.
 You give every attendee (dancer, jazzman or TOSCA node) the structure of the piece to play.
 And given the chords and the structure, they all react and do what they have committed to do.

-This should produce similar to the same mechanism controled by an orchestrator, but more fault tolerant.
+This should produce similar to the same mechanism controlled by an orchestrator, but more fault tolerant.
 Actually, the brain will not have to take care of unpredicted event; each node will do so.
 The application has become self-aware.

 ## Implementation: a distributed system

-This concept, described in so many sci-fi books, may becoome applicable because science formalized concensus algorithm such as paxo or raft.
+This concept, described in so many sci-fi books, may become applicable because science formalized consensus algorithm such as paxo or raft.
 And even better, it is easy to find very good implementation of those concepts (for free)